What is the Financial Leverage Ratio? Formula and How to Calculate It

 A good financial leverage ratio varies depending on the industry and the company’s risk tolerance.
 Typically, a ratio between 1 and 2 is considered acceptable for most industries, as it suggests a balanced mix of debt and equity financing.
 A ratio below 1 indicates that the company is primarily financed by equity, which usually implies lower financial risk but may also suggest underutilisation of debt as a growth tool.
 Conversely, a ratio significantly above 2 may indicate that the company is over-leveraged, which could lead to financial instability, especially during economic downturns.
 However, some industries, such as utilities, may operate with higher leverage ratios due to the nature of their capital-intensive operations.
 Therefore, it is crucial to compare the company’s ratio with industry benchmarks to determine whether it is managing its leverage effectively.

-Managing and optimising the financial leverage ratio is crucial for maintaining financial health and ensuring long-term sustainability.
+Managing and optimising the financial leverage ratio is essential for maintaining stability and ensuring long-term growth.
+Companies can use several strategies to strike the right balance between debt and equity.

 Conclusion